 Thanks to the influence of the Gulf Stream, the port is ice-free year-round.
 Homeport of Russia’s nuclear-powered icebreakers we’ll visit the Nuclear Icebreaker Museum Ship.

-Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snowmobile Safari, Snow Shoe Walking Tour, take a magical excursion by husky dog sledge or go in search of the Northern Lights by husky dog sledge.
+Optional Activities in Kirkenes: You may like to book some additional optional activities such as an evening snowmobile tour (3 hours) or husky dog sledge tour (2 hours) in search of the Northern Lights.
 Each sledge is pulled by a team of eight dogs, and can seat two people and a driver called a dog musher.
 These activities have limited places and are weather permitting - please request at the time of booking the tour.
 Contact us for prices.

 For a really memorable experience why not choose the ‘coolest’ hotel check-in around and stay overnight at the Snow Hotel?
 Upgrades to the snow hotel are limited so book early to avoid disappointment.
 The snow hotel stays at a constant minus five degrees centigrade and thermal sleeping bags are provided.
 Showers, toilets and a Scandinavian sauna are provided in a building next to the snow hotel.